humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 14th September 2020.
 Open research study published on zenodo ["Unusual Features of the SARS-CoV-2 Genome Suggesting Sophisticated Laboratory Modification Rather Than Natural Evolution and Delineation of Its Probable Synthetic Route"](https://zenodo.org/record/4028830)

 September 2020.
-Preprint ["Are the data about RaTG13 virus accurate and transparent or fabricated?"](https://www.researchgate.net/publication/344362746_Are_the_data_about_RaTG13_virus_accurate_and_transparent_or_fabricated) by Petrc, D. (Clinical pharmacology with toxicologySplit, Croatia) questions the veracity of Dr Zhengli Shi's claims as to the physical existence of RaTG13 virus samples "Unavailability of the samples of RaTG13 virus, so that the experiment can be independently repeated in another laboratory, together with contradiction in Zhengli Shi's statements about when the virus was sequenced casts a shadow of doubt whether are these data accurate, as are now considered by the mainstream media and many prominent scientists, or fabricated."
+Preprint ["Are the data about RaTG13 virus accurate and transparent or fabricated?"](https://www.researchgate.net/publication/344362746_Are_the_data_about_RaTG13_virus_accurate_and_transparent_or_fabricated) by Petrc, D. (Clinical pharmacology with toxicology Split, Croatia) questions the veracity of Dr Zhengli Shi's claims as to the physical existence of RaTG13 virus samples "Unavailability of the samples of RaTG13 virus, so that the experiment can be independently repeated in another laboratory, together with contradiction in Zhengli Shi's statements about when the virus was sequenced casts a shadow of doubt whether are these data accurate, as are now considered by the mainstream media and many prominent scientists, or fabricated."